Use this page to find information about the COVID-19 vaccine for youth and young adults.

 The U.S. ensures that all vaccines are as safe as possible.

 In Massachusetts, a group of infectious disease experts reviewed the safety of the COVID-19 vaccines.
 This workgroup confirmed that the COVID-19 vaccines authorized by the FDA are safe and effective.

 We understand the importance of being open and honest about the safety and development of the vaccine— especially for communities who have suffered consequences of medical mistreatment.

-Everyone ages 12 and older can get a booster after they have had their primary vaccine series.
+Everyone ages 5 years and older should get 1 booster after completing their COVID-19 vaccine primary series, if eligible.
 You can mix and match vaccines.
 Your booster does not need to be the same vaccine brand as your original COVID-19 vaccination.
-If you are ages 12-17, you can only get a Pfizer booster.

 If you're NOT immunocompromised, you’re eligible for a booster if: